Skip to Content

 You can also try your luck in Howard County.
 The Maryland Mine near Simpsonville was among the biggest gold mines in the state, and there are also several gold mines around Woodbine.
 You can also find gold in Baltimore County or Montgomery County, near the Great Falls region.

-Diamonds are a rarity in general, and when it comes to the state of Maryland, there are very few instances of diamond discoveries.
+Diamonds are a rarity in general, and when it comes to Maryland, there are very few instances of diamond discoveries.
 Your best bet would be to search the famous old mines near Baltimore County.

 TIP: Check out the article below if you are interested in the complete guide on gold prospecting in Maryland: